 Principles of Conciliatory Journalism

-The three core principles of Conciliatory Journalism are derived from patterns that have worked well in dispute mediation.
+The three main principles of Conciliatory Journalism are derived from patterns that have worked well in dispute mediation.